bashtage/randomgen/doc/source/new-or-different.rst

 * The Box-Muller used to produce NumPy's normals is no longer available.
-* All basic random generators functions to produce doubles, uint64s and uint32s via CTypes (:meth:`~randomgen.xoroshiro128.Xoroshiro128.ctypes`) and CFFI (:meth:`~randomgen.xoroshiro128.Xoroshiro128.cffi`).
-This allows the basic RNGs to be used in numba or in other low-level applications
+* All bit generators functions to produce doubles, uint64s and uint32s via CTypes (:meth:`~randomgen.xoroshiro128.Xoroshiro128.ctypes`) and CFFI (:meth:`~randomgen.xoroshiro128.Xoroshiro128.cffi`).
+This allows the bit generators to be used in numba or in other low-level applications
-* The basic random number generators can be used in downstream projects via Cython.
+* The bit generators can be used in downstream projects via Cython.
 * Optional ``dtype`` argument that accepts ``np.float32`` or ``np.float64``
   to produce either single or double prevision uniform random variables for select core distributions